IrosTheBeggar/mStream/docs/json_config.md

 ## LastFM Scrobbling

-Each user can have their own lastFM credentails
+Each user can have their own lastFM credentials

 ```
 {